Registration number 177

 History

 ELIZABETH was built in 1922 and first named BELLE.
 She is a passenger launch with the capacity to carry 40 passengers.
-In the past, she has cruised on the River Ouse in Yorkshire to Acaster Malbis but now is based in Bristol where she runs a ferry service between the city centre, ss GREAT BRITAIN and Temple Meads station.
+In the past, she has cruised on the River Ouse in Yorkshire to Acaster Malbis.
+Until recently she was owned and operated by Bristol Ferry Company and ran a ferry service between the city centre, ss GREAT BRITAIN and Temple Meads station.
+She has since been sold, current ownership and whereabouts unknown.

 Key dates